Nisgaʼa: Traditional cuisine

-The Nisga’a traditionally harvest "sea food" all year round.
+The Nisgaʼa traditionally harvest "sea food" all year round.
 This might include razor clams, mussels, oysters, limpets, scallops, abalone, fish, seaweed and other seafood that can be harvested from the shore.
 They also harvest salmon, cod, char, pike, trout and other freshwater fish from the streams, and hunt seals, fish and sea lion.
 The grease of the oolichan fish (Thaleichthys pacificus) is sometimes traded with other tribes, though nowadays this is more usually in a ceremonial context.
 They hunt mountain goat, marmot, game birds and more in the forests.
 The family works together to cook and process the meat and fish, roasting or boiling the former.
 They eat fish and sea mammals in frozen, boiled, dried or roasted form.
 The heads of a type of cod, often gathered half-eaten by sharks, are boiled into a soup that, according to folklore, helps prevent colds.
 The Nisga′a also trade dried fish, seal oil, fish oil, blubber and cedar.

 Traditional houses

-The traditional houses of the Nisga’a are shaped as large rectangles, made of cedar planks with cedar shake roofs, and oriented with the doors facing the water.
+The traditional houses of the Nisgaʼa are shaped as large rectangles, made of cedar planks with cedar shake roofs, and oriented with the doors facing the water.
 The doors are usually decorated with the family crest.
 Inside, the floor is dug down to hold the hearth and conserve temperature.
 Beds and boxes of possessions are placed around the walls.
 Prior to the mid-twentieth century, around three or four extended families might live in one house; this is nowadays an uncommon practice.
 Masks and blankets might decorate the walls.